Best Friend (Saweetie song)

-"Best Friend" is a song by American rapper Saweetie featuring fellow American rapper and singer Doja Cat, released on January 7, 2021 as the third single from Saweetie's upcoming debut studio album Pretty Bitch Music.
+"Best Friend" is a song by American rapper Saweetie featuring fellow American rapper and singer Doja Cat, released on January 7, 2021.
 The song was written by the two performers along with Asia Smith, Kaine, Theron Thomas, and producers Dr. Luke and Rocco Did It Again!.

 The song's first official remix features vocals from British rapper Stefflon Don, while the second features Chinese rapper VaVa.
 A third, with New Zealand rapper JessB and Australian singer Okenyo, a fourth, with South Korean singer Jamie and South Korean/Japanese rapper Chanmina, and fifth, with German rapper Katja Krasavice, were also released.
 The latter debuted at number one in Germany, becoming the first number-one single there for both Saweetie and Doja Cat.
 The single also won Saweetie her first Video Music Award for Best Art Direction.
 The song also received a nomination for Best Rap Song at the 64th Annual Grammy Awards.